-Pregnancy is one of the most vital and delicate times in a woman's life.
+Pregnancy is one of the most vital and sensitive periods in a woman's life.

-Therefore, it is more important than ever to eat a healthy diet.
+Therefore, it’s very important for pregnant women to eat a healthy diet.

-This means paying attention to what you eat, and making sure to avoid harmful foods and beverages.
+Expecting mothers have to pay close attention to what they eat and make sure to avoid harmful foods and beverages.

 Certain foods should only be consumed rarely, while others should be avoided completely.